*** 20th Anniversary: 2003 to 2023 ***

 I think as far as Canada being cold, it all depends on when are where.
 Northern Canada, like our Territories have there moments of cold winters but other places not so much.
 Global Warming sure isn't happening in Canada that's for sure.
 We are reaching extreme heats like other places in the world, so until Canada gets the title of being "HOT" we don't have to panic.

-Barry's Response - I don't expect that anytime soon, Danielle.
-But a few of us might be looking forward to the day, perhaps.
+Barry's Response - Danielle, I don't expect that anytime soon.
+Maybe a few of us are looking forward to it.

-Thank you for the good summary.
-I've never been to Thompson but lived in Medicine Hat.
+Thanks for the good summary.
+Despite living in Medicine Hat, I've never been to Thompson.

 Search this site for more information now.